d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 ## Data Acquisition and Training

-Now that we have implemented the model, let's run an experiment to see how LeNet fares on Fashion-MNIST.
+Now that we have implemented the model, let us run an experiment to see how LeNet fares on Fashion-MNIST.

 ```{.python .input}
 #@tab all